solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 network access to all databases on the server instance.
 While it is best practice to create rules that allow specific IP addresses or ranges to access the instance, developers can also enable network access from all Azure resources.
-This is useful for Azure services without fixed public IP addresses, such as [Azure Functions] that use public networks to access the server and databases.
+This feature is useful for Azure services without fixed public IP addresses, such as [Azure Functions] that use public networks to access the server and databases.

-> **Note:** Restricting access to Azure public IP addresses still
+> ![Note icon][Note] **Note:** Restricting access to Azure public IP
-> provides network access to the instance to public IPs owned by other
+> addresses still provides network access to the instance to public IPs
-> Azure customers.
+> owned by other Azure customers.

 -   Flexible Server
     -   [Manage firewall rules for Azure Database for MySQL - Flexible